What is developer experience?

 Productive companies invest in DevEx.
 If you overinvest in new features and underinvest in the critical infrastructure needed to keep the lights on, you'll respond more and more to unexpected situations.
 Excess time spent on bugs, tech debt, and unplanned work indicates poor DevEx, directly impacting productivity.

-LinearB's engineering benchmarks report, which includes data from over 2,000 organizations and 3.6 million PRs, found that the average organization invests 15% of its time into DevEx.
+Recent industry research shows that the average organization invests 15% of its time into DevEx.
 This category includes improvements to developer productivity and overall work experience, such as enhancing tooling and platforms, adding test automation, restructuring code to reduce technical debt, and reducing backlog.

 Knowing where your engineering organization invests time allows you to make data-backed decisions.
 New projects typically focus on new value and DevEx, while mature projects invest more in feature enhancements and keeping the lights on.
 Understanding your investment profile is crucial for tracking and improving DevEx, regardless of stage.